MaebhNiGhuairim/p1-walk-and-talk/README.md

 ### Unsolved Bugs

 When the contact page is seen on a tablet, the contact instructions and contact box don't sit on top of each other.
 This leaves a large amount of whitespace at the bottom of the page.
 This isn't the best user experience, and I spent a lot of time trying to fix it.
-I have an idead that it's to do with minimum screen heights and the footer being stuck to the bottom of the page.
+I have an idea that it's to do with minimum screen heights and the footer being stuck to the bottom of the page.
 This would be a priority to fix in future iterations.

 <img width="452" alt="Screenshot 2024-11-13 at 12 54 57" src="https://github.com/user-attachments/assets/15dcfe67-9e36-41d6-8d0b-b5f3d72b040b">